recursedoka/album/README.md

 companies that go directly from concept to reality the fastest maintain an advantage over their competitors.

+Performance is an important part of any program, so Album is implemented with a JIT compiler.
+Improvements focused on performance are greatly encouraged, and the JIT itself is open source and bootstrapping.
+The same compiler that the JIT uses is used in compiling the JIT itself.
+Album developers interested in helping with the JIT should feel right at home.

+Correctness is fairly subjective, but there are standards to adhere too.
+Things shouldn't be "special" if they don't need to be.
+Special forms should be limited and the standard library should be small.
+Libraries need to be developed as modules, not part of the core library, so that we can encourage competition between different modules.
+This includes things like IO, networking, and graphics.

+However, some things need to be standardized.
+For example, concurrency can require special access to the VM to be implemented in some ways, and crosses boundaries between modules frequently.
+Restarts are the same way.
+By including these in the core language, one can be sure that everyone writes code that is fundamentally compatible with other people's code.
+For example, look at how not having a standard error handling mechanism works in C.

+Core libraries can still be challenged.
+By creating a new module, and using the foreign function interface, one can prove the supremacy of a new module.
+If it needs to be implemented in the core VM, then a new fork is suggested.
+When proves itself worthy, it can be swapped in to the core library quickly.
+Using the power of homoiconicity, old code can easily be automatically updated to a new library.
+Don't be afraid to challenge assumptions!

+Powerful features are not restricted, and new suggestions are important to the ecosystem.
+Staying on top of the latest advancements in language design is a priority and experimentation is encouraged.
+Generally, several releases are maintained at once, and production code need not update to every new version.
+Stability is maintained within a single minor version.
+As such, git is a perfect version control system to keep multiple running versions in the same repository.

+Since Album is such a fast moving environment with multiple versions to maintain and many improvements to review and merge, maintainers are always in need.
+The best way to become a maintainer is to start contributing to the code itself and commenting on other pull requests.
+If you work with a business and have significant experience, feel free to email me directly to talk about maintainer access.

 ## Some syntax stuff

 ```